geopm/geopm/service/docs/source/overview.rst

 Profiling Non-MPI Applications
 """"""""""""""""""""""""""""""

+The ``geopmlaunch(1)`` command may not be best suited for your needs if you are running a non-MPI application, or if you are running an MPI application but the launch command is embedded in scripts that are difficult to modify.
+Alternately to using ``geopmlaunch(1)``, the user may use the ``geopmctl(1)`` application in conjunction with environment variables that control the GEOPM Runtime behavior.

 In this simple example we run the ``sleep(1)`` command for 10 seconds and monitor the system during its execution.
 Rather than using the ``geopmlaunch`` tool as in the above example, we will run the